 To calculate the resistance (R2) of the rotor we should have the idea of R1 (stator resistance) so that it can subtract from the total resistance.
-The test is done on the motor to find the resistance (R1) of the stator is named as dc test of induction motor.
-In today’s we post will have look at working, equation, circuit and other parameters of these two tests.
+The test is done on the motor to find the resistance (R1) of the stator is named as dc test of the induction motor.
+In today’s we post will have a look at the working, equation, circuit, and other parameters of these two tests.
 So, let’s get started with an Induction Motor DC test for Stator Resistance and Locked Rotor Test.

 Induction Motor DC test for Stator Resistance

 - In the DC test of Induction Motor, dc supply is given at the stator of induction motor.
-As input is DC so there will be no induced voltage in the rotor and no current will move in the DC.
+As input is DC there will be no induced voltage in the rotor and no current will move in the DC.
 The reactance (Xr) of the motor will also ‘0’ at DC.

 - So, the only element which is restring the current in the motor is the resistance of the stator and it can be calculated by the DC test.